 The scope of this post is to discuss options for septic system maintenance and septic system failure.
-Septic systems function, primarily by anaerobic bacterial action.
-Sewage leaves the house or place of business and is stored in the septic tank until the anaerobic bacteria breaks the sewage down.
+More than 90% of septic systems function, primarily by anaerobic bacterial action.
+Sewage leaves the house or place of business and is stored in the septic tank until the anaerobic bacteria breaks the sewage down to secondary metabolites or smaller sewage particles.
 Then it is conveyed to the distribution box in the form of effluent.

 The distribution box is a second tank in the septic system between the septic tank and the leach field.
 Effluent flows from the septic tank to the distribution box and to the various number of leaching lines in the leach field.

 In the leach field, anaerobic bacteria continues breaking down, and digesting solids that have left the septic tank.
 The leach field is originally tasked with absorbing effluent.
-However, it was discovered that solids, still suspended in the effluent are found in the leach field, where the anaerobic bacteria is still attempting to digest them.
+However, it was discovered that solids are strained off in the soil.
+The anaerobic bacteria is still attempting to digest these solids.

 Notice, to the bottom of the left side of the septic tank, there is an inordinate amount of sludge.
 Even still, effluent carries with it, suspended particulate solids that do not break down or disappear under the digestive action of anaerobic bacteria.
 The sludge and scum level floating in the effluent are testimony to the inefficient performance of an anaerobic septic system.
 This inefficiency is why our septic system needs maintaining.